 A Health Maintenance Organization, or HMO, is a network of healthcare providers who agree to provide services at lower prices negotiated by an insurance company.

 Members choose a single physician from a list of approved healthcare providers.
-HMO members HMO can only see a health care specialist such as an obstetrician, rheumatologist, cardiologist, etc. if they get a referral from their Primary Care Physician (PCP), who is also known as the gatekeeper.
+HMO members can only see a health care specialist such as an obstetrician, rheumatologist, or cardiologist if they get a referral from their Primary Care Physician (PCP), who is also known as the gatekeeper.

 Various services/benefits provided by an HMO can differ depending on the company and the health plan.
 It may cover health screenings, cancer screening, prescribed medications, laboratory tests, X-rays, and other scans.
-HMOs usually cover prenatal care and well-baby care.
+HMOs usually cover prenatal care and well-baby care also.

 What is a PPO?

-A Preferred Provider Organization or PPO is also a network of healthcare providers who provide its members with multiple choices regarding healthcare and healthcare providers.
+A Preferred Provider Organization, or PPO, is also a network of healthcare providers that provide its members with multiple choices regarding healthcare and healthcare providers.